Colby-O2/VNTG/README.md

 ## Credits

-Thanks to SmokeyTheKat for the tree model/textures and some utility functions.
+Thanks to SmokeyTheKat for the icons, tree model/textures and some utility functions.

 - [GitHub](https://github.com/SmokeyTheKat)
 - [Itch](https://smoekythekittycat.itch.io/)